-East Tennessee Behavioral Health offers an intensive outpatient program (IOP) for adults who have mental health and co-occurring disorders, which includes psychiatric diagnoses and substance use disorders.
+East Tennessee Behavioral Health offers an intensive outpatient program (IOP) for adults who have mental health and co-occurring disorders, which includes psychiatric diagnoses and co-occurring substance use disorders.
 Patients who participate in our IOP receive evidence-based care that can help them understand their diagnosis, manage their symptoms, and live a fulfilling, satisfying life.

 East Tennessee Behavioral Health provides an intensive outpatient program for adults age 18 and older.
 Our IOP offers you a chance to work, attend school, or participate in other daily living activities when programming is not in session.